Kerbalism/Kerbalism/README.md

   Resource consumers and producers are simulated at all time, even on unloaded vessels.
 This not only include all Kerbalism mechanics that involve resources, but also all stock components as well as the components of some selected third-party mods.

+#PLANNER

+  A planner GUI is available in the VAB, to help the user design around all the new aspects introduced.
+  Resource estimates, habitat informations, redundancy analysis: no matter what, the planner got you covered.
+  Recommended by Wernher von Kerman.

 #DEFAULT PROFILE